 Ukraine conducted training flights of Turkish drones Bayraktar TB2.
-Judging by the increased attention to these UAVs, Kiev is going to sooner or later use them not only in exercises.
+Judging by the increased attention to these UAVs, Kyiv is going to use them sooner or later not only in exercises.

 The Bayraktar TB2 shock unmanned aerial vehicle, manufactured by the Turkish company Baykar Makina, made its first test flight in August 2014.
 In the same year, the UAV was first tested in combat conditions against Kurdish forces, and since 2016 it began to be regularly used in Turkish Kurdistan to fight rebels.
 But the "star era" of Turkey’s shock drones came a little later, when they were involved in the civil war in Libya and in the operation "Spring Shield" in the province of Idlib in Syria.

 At the same time, Turkey was actively engaged in the PR of its UAVs, trying to acquire foreign buyers.
 As a result, Qatar ordered a batch of drones, and then it was the turn of Ukraine.
 In Kiev, they became interested in the Turkish drone in 2018, and at the very beginning of 2019, then-President Petro Poroshenko released information about the contract between the Ukrspetsexport corporation and the Turkish company Baykar Makina.

 In accordance with the terms of the contract worth $ 69 million, Ukraine acquired 6 strike UAVs Bayraktar TB2, a set of ammunition and 2 ground control stations.
 Also, the announced amount of the contract included the training of Ukrainian troops to control drones.

 The need to buy “Bayraktarov”, which was not particularly hidden in Kiev, arose due to the conflict in the Donbass and tensions with Russia.
 But first of all, the Ukrainian military command, of course, expected to carry out operations in the Donbass with the help of new UAVs.